AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/guides-scorm-preview-config.md

 >[!NOTE]
 >
 > If you want to disable CSP enforcement for SCORM preview, set `"CSP_ENABLED": false` in the JSON value.
-This disables the CSP variable altogether for that environment.

 ## Add the variable in Cloud Manager